dpkoch/async_comm/README.md

 ### Including as a submodule

-If you don't want to go with the system install option, the next easiest way to embed the `async_comm` library in your project is as a [Git submodule](https://git-scm.com/docs/gitsubmodules).
+If you don't want to go with the ROS or system install options, the next easiest way to embed the `async_comm` library in your project is as a [Git submodule](https://git-scm.com/docs/gitsubmodules).
 The following instructions are for a project using Git for version control and CMake for a build system, but should serve as a starting point for other setups.

 For example, to put `async_comm` in the `lib/async_comm directory`, run the following from the root of your project: